kant/mygnuhealth/README.rst

 * An introduction of the current needs
 * The project will only use Libre software technology
-* There will be a local designated person that will be in charge of  the project and the know-how transfer to the rest of the community.This person must be committed to be from the beginning of the project until two years after its completion.
+* There will be a local designated person that will be in charge of  the project and the know-how transfer to the rest of the community.
+This person must be committed to be from the beginning of the project until two years after its completion.
 * There must be a commitment of knowledge transfer to the rest of the team.